songxiaoyu/SMiXcan/README.md

 # S-MiXcan

-**S-MiXcan** is an R package for performing cell-type-aware **summary-based transcriptome-wide or proteome-wide association studies (TWAS/PWAS)**.
+**S-MiXcan** is an R package for performing cell-type-aware **summary-based transcriptome-wide association studies (TWAS)**.
 It extends the MiXcan framework to analyze associations between genetically regulated gene expression (GReX) and traits using GWAS summary statistics, while accounting for cell-type-specific effects.

 ---

 ## 🔬 Overview

-Traditional TWAS and PWAS models are based on bulk tissue expression data, potentially masking signals that are specific to particular cell types. **S-MiXcan** decomposes GReX into multiple cell-type-specific components and jointly tests their associations with phenotypic outcomes, enhancing biological resolution.
+Traditional transcriptome-wide association studies (TWAS) predict gene expression at the tissue level and test associations of predicted tissue-level expression with disease, often disregarding the diverse roles of different cell types in disease etiology.
+MiXcan is a recent approach that enables cell-type-aware TWAS but requires individual-level genotype data.
+In this study, we introduce S-MiXcan, a summary statistics-based, cell-type-aware TWAS framework.
+S-MiXcan utilizes summary statistics to infer associations between diseases and predicted expression at the cell-type level.
+Simulation studies demonstrate that S-MiXcan maintains well-controlled type I error rates and yields results comparable to those obtained using individual genotype data.

 ---